 Sable Antelope

 Just beyond the zebra, we caught our first glimpse of sable antelope marching by baobab trees.
 It was a large group of about 20 including several calves.
 While both males and female sable grow horns, it is easy to tell the different by the coloring.
-Males have mostly black coats while females are a reddish-brown.
+Males have mostly black coats while females are reddish-brown.

 Sable antelope herd